"Belief is not the 'substance of things hoped for.' Faith is."

 Hope is the content of faith.
 Hope is the adopted son, the grafted inheritor.
 If there are to be, as with Abraham’s descendants, innumerable stars and grains of sands, it will be through this boy.

-I’ve been dead a long time, my life hidden in Christ.
 Paul says the hidden life is a moral one, putting off vices like a set of dirty old clothes.
-The man could preach fire and brimstone when he wanted to.

 Honest and harrowing, this spiritual autobiography testifies to God’s persuasive presence in a life that bears family legacies of slavery, alcoholism, abuse, and mental illness.